Bedrampalla

 Bedrampalla is a small town in Enmakaje Panchayat, Kerala, India.
 Bedrampalla is located on Seethangoli-Puthige-Perla road of about 4 km from Perla Town.

 Etymology

 The name Bedrampalla is derived from Palla means river or pond located in Bedrampalla.

 Transportation

 Local roads have access to National Highway No.66 which connects to Mangalore in the north and Calicut in the south.
-The nearest railway station is Manjeshwar on Mangalore-Palakkad line.
+The nearest railway station is Kumbla, KMQ on Mangalore-Palakkad line.
 There is an airport at Mangalore.